arturonline/docs/jvm/Android/UI/Constraint Layout/Change width and height.md

 ## Wrap Content >>>

-Expand the element as needed to fit its content
+Expand the element as needed to fit its content.